ibm-cloud-docs/key-protect/view-key-versions.md

     or by accessing the {{site.data.keyword.keymanagementserviceshort}}
     dashboard.

 3. Get a list of versions that are associated with the root key by running the following `curl` command.

-You can also add a query parameter, `?totalCount=true`, as shown, that returns `totalCount` in the response metadata for use with pagination.
+    You can add a query parameter, `?totalCount=true`, as shown.
+This parameter returns `totalCount` in the response metadata for use with pagination.

     ```sh
     $ curl -X GET \